Rigid HYM Connections on Tautological Bundles over ALE Crepant Resolutions in Dimension Three: Ricci-f lat metrics on and HYM connections on

-\begin{remark} Using some of the results derived in Section~\ref{sec:rigid}, one can show that the HYM connection associated with $h$ in Proposition~\ref{prop:hym} is asymptotically flat of order $5$.
-Thus the Hermitian metric $h$ is asymptotically flat of order $4$. \end{remark}
+\begin{Remark} Using some of the results derived in Section~\ref{sec:rigid}, one can show that the HYM connection associated with $h$ in Proposition~\ref{prop:hym} is asymptotically f\/lat of order $5$ and, hence, the Hermitian metric $h$ is asymptotic to a f\/lat metric to order $4$. \end{Remark}